 Whether you are a year-round resident or simply a visitor to the Washington D.C./Maryland/Virginia metropolitan area, there are plenty of family-friendly activities to enjoy on a weekend.
-Teaching your kids to
+Teaching your kids to fish is a great option and it’ll help ensure they get the chance to enjoy some sunshine and fresh air.
+Besides, fishing is a fantastic hobby that is also great for your family’s health.

 But you don’t want to rush right out the door and head down to the closest fishing hole.
 You’ll need to learn a few tips and tricks to help ensure your kids have a good time and the likelihood to catch a few fish.
 Start by embracing the following four tips: